CSCfi/bastion/README.md

 [local-user@yourhost vars]$ ansible-playbook -i host bastion.yml
 ```
 This playbook will create a user khabir, and place khabir's public key in
-/home/khabir/.ssh/authorized_keys file so that user khabir can pass Through this bastion
+/home/khabir/.ssh/authorized_keys file so that user khabir can pass through this bastion
 host to access internal machine.

 Connecting to internal machines